lake-afton-public-observatory/lapo-exhibits/README.md

 Web-based interactive slideshows and infographics for tablets and computers at the Lake Afton Public Observatory.

 ## Presentations
-The purpose of this repository is to provide an open-source code-base for a group of interactive displays and exhibits at Lake Afton Public Observatory.
+The purpose of this repository is to provide an open-source codebase for a group of interactive displays and exhibits at Lake Afton Public Observatory.
 Initially this repo was simply a placeholder for converted PowerPoint but we can do a lot more.
 Feel free to update information on existing slides, add new slides or entire presentations, or even add completely new functionality.
 Examples could be:
 - Videos